What is Occupational therapy and

 How do I get Occupational Therapy Services for my child?

 To obtain services through our offices please visit with your primary care physician.
 Have your doctor's office send their request to us via fax: 405-455-5988.
-You may also begin referral services through a visit to your local county health department or guidance centers.
 Our office staff will process the requests for you.
 If you have further questions, please contact our local office for more information.